Latin Angel Name Meanings

 Later or caution-heavy names

-Many angel-name lists include Uriel, but KTA should not treat it as a simple Latin-origin or universally biblical name.
+Many angel-name lists include Uriel, but This guide does not treat it as a simple Latin-origin or universally biblical name.
 In a Latin angel-name meanings article, Uriel belongs in a later, apocryphal, or reception layer unless the page discusses a clearly defined source tradition.

 Names such as Raguel, Sariel, and Jeremiel appear in some apocryphal and later angel traditions.
 They may show up in Western lists, including Latin-adjacent reception, but list presence does not make them Latin-origin.